 In theory, setting kitchen cabinets should be easy: Strike a couple of level lines, fasten cabinets to the wall, and presto!
 You have a new kitchen.
 Setting cabinets is a tempting DIY project because the installation principles are basic, but the reality—especially in the old-house world of crooked floors and uneven wall surfaces—is more complicated.
 Installing new kitchen cabinets that look like they were built with your old house requires technique and planning.
 Whether you’re doing it yourself or managing a contractor, my tricks-of-the-trade suggestions, from strategies for working alone to compensating for that out-of-plumb wall, can help turn your kitchen project into a plumb, level, and square reality.

-Step One: Measure Carefully
+Step One of Installing Kitchen Cabinets: Measure Carefully

-For a room with its flooring and wall cladding intact, the first thing I do is mark a control point or level line on every wall getting cabinets [A].
+For a room with its flooring and wall cladding intact, the first thing I do is mark a control point or level line on every wall getting cabinets (see above).
 This line is an arbitrary control point from which all other measurements are taken.
 In my kitchen, I struck it all the way around the room.

 Placing my laser level atop my 4' stepladder gives me a line in a good location—about 51" above the floor, a location just 3" under the typical upper cabinets’ bottom rail (which usually sits at 54").
 I aim a laser dot at each corner of the room, snap blue chalk lines between them, then double-check the lines with a spirit level.

 Now that I have a level line, I can accurately measure to see if the floor is level (which is never the case in old houses).
 I walk around the room with my tape and measure from my level line down to the floor every few feet in order to find the floor’s high point.